Southern Midlands

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Southern Midlands's approval levels have been below the yearly average of 46, indicating a recent decline in approval activity.
+Looking at development activity over the past five years, Southern Midlands's approval levels have been consistent with the yearly average of 46, showing stable development patterns.

 How does recent development compare to population growth in Southern Midlands?